griffithsh/squads/GOALS.md

 - [x] Add debouncing of click events to main - Interaction should be called once per click
 - [x] Add an "End Turn" button to the HUD
 - [x] Preparation, ActionPoints, and anything else needed for turns-based combat
-- [x] HUD shows updated information about Action Points remaining for the current actor.
+- [x] HUD shows updated information about Action Points remaining for the current actor
 - [x] HUD shows a skills section
 - [x] HUD shows updated information about turn order of the actors
 - [x] A way to generate starting positions for every actor